-The Town of Estes Park lies along Colorado’s Big Thompson River, at an elevation of 7,522 feet (2,293 meters).
+The town of Estes Park lies along Colorado’s Big Thompson River, at an elevation of 7,522 feet.
 Rocky Mountain National Park, visited by more than three million people per year, has its headquarters there.

-With Mott MacDonald's help, the District and its contractor installed 14,000 feet (4.3 kilometers) of temporary pipe, restoring service to customers before Thanksgiving.
+With Mott MacDonald's help, the district and its contractor installed 14,000 feet of temporary pipe, restoring service to customers before Thanksgiving.
 The local newspaper said, “Now, the turquoise and green portable toilets are just a bad memory.”